Doddinghurst: The village today

 The village has a new Doctors' surgery located near Deal Tree Corner with four or five doctors and several nurses that also supports the surrounding villages.
 The village is set in a rural farming environment with pleasant fields and small deciduous woods, many of which are connected by a network of gently undulating public footpaths.
 The River Wid runs through the village, along with a number of its tributaries.

 Much of the village has been built or redeveloped from 1950 onward although it remains a largely rural community with much of the area given over to arable agriculture.

 On 17 September 2007 Doddinghurst Parish Council received Quality Status under the UK's Department for Environment, Food and Rural Affairs (DEFRA) scheme designed to enhance the relationship between the local community and local governance.
 In November 2009 the Parish Council became eligible, and adopted, the Power of Well-Being which significantly improves its ability to spend money on matters benefitting either the social, or economic or environmental benefit of the community.

 The village has significant areas of land for recreational use other than the playing field behind the Village Hall, including the Peartree Recreational Field (opposite the Post Office), while the junior school has a large field and woodland attached.

+The built up area of Doddinghurst as defined by the Office for National Statistics now extends beyond the parish boundary to take in Hook End and Wyatts Green, both of which form part of the parish of Blackmore, Hook End and Wyatts Green.